 Of course, that was a stretch.
 But as people figured out how nutritious the carrot was (and they are great for promoting healthy vision!), as well as how tasty and versatile it was, the vegetable became a food staple in England during and after World War II.

 As the carrot’s fame spread across Britain and Europe, it became even more well-loved across the pond in America.
-Today, carrots are a key ingredient for many savory and attractive dishes, salads, as well as a popular raw snack option for all ages.
+Today, carrots are a key ingredient for many savory and attractive dishes, and salads, as well as a popular raw snack option for all ages.

 Carrots are one of the easiest vegetables to grow at home.
 They do not produce sprawling vines, climb or take up much space.

-Carrots can thrive in a backyard garden, in raised beds, or in a container garden.
+Your own carrots can thrive in a backyard garden, in raised beds, or in a container garden.